LINEAGE

 Mahavatar Babaji

 The age of Babaji is unknown.
-It is said that he is an "immortal yogi," able to manifest and dematerialize his body at will.
+It is said that he is an "immortal yogi," capable of manifesting and dematerializing his body at will.
 Some have said Babaji is an incarnation of Krishna.
 He was said to have initiated Shankara (8th Century) and the poet-saint Kabir (15th Century) into Kriya Yoga.

 Lahiri Mahasaya (below) and other teachers within the Kriya Yoga lineage met Babaji.
-Both Sri Yukteswar and Paramahansa Yogananda’s lives were touched by the presence of this great saint.
+The presence of this great saint touched both Sri Yukteswar and Paramahansa Yogananda’s lives.
 For more details about Sri Yukteswar and Yogananda’s experiences with Babaji, please see the book Autobiography of a Yogi.

 Source: The Kriya Yoga Podcast about Mahavatar Babaji – https://kriyayoga.podbean.com/e/mahavatar-babaji-kriya-yoga-podcast-episode-1/